Focus stacking is a digital image processing technique which combines multiple images taken at different focus distances

-- More closely spaced focusing distances often produce more consistent and natural looking sharpness, but this can take a lot longer to capture and requires more storage space.
+- More closely spaced focusing distances often produce more consistent and natural-looking sharpness, but this can take a lot longer to capture and requires more storage space.

 Step (2) Aligning, merging and blending the photos

-The second step is the processing of the photos in specialized software like Helicon Focus, Zerene Stacker, CombineZP, and the famous Photoshop.
+The second step is the processing of the photos in specialized software like Helicon Focus, Zerene Stacker, CombineZP, and famous Photoshop.
 Both Helicon Soft and Zerene Stacker offer 30-day evaluation versions.

-In this post, I’m not going to discuss the process of aligning and merging the stacked photos in details because it depends on the type of software you are going to use.
+In this post, I’m not going to discuss the process of aligning and merging the stacked photos in detail because it depends on the type of software you are going to use.
 But for Photoshop CS4, the following steps may be used:

-- Create one file with all four layers stacked on each of in a linear arrangement.
+- Create one file with all four layers stacked on each of them in a linear arrangement.
 Please remember to keep the order of the stacked

 - Select all four layers, go to Edit>Auto align layers.